 Subsection 5 - Any officer or delegate absent for just cause may stand for election with the approval of the majority of the delegates attending a meeting, provided that the delegate submits a written statement indicating the reason for being absent and also indicates a willingness to stand for office if nominated.

 Subsection 6 - Newly elected officers of the Area Council shall take office at the end of the meeting at which they were elected.
-The oath of office shall be administered to all elected officers immediately upon taking office.
+The PSAC oath of office shall be administered to all elected officers immediately upon taking office.

 Oath of Office: